Skip to content

 • (Del.
 Ch.) – Defended a special committee against breach-of-duty claims related to a merger involving an energy company and a controlling stockholder

 • (Del.
 Super.
-Ct.) – Defended beverage company against tortious interference claim relating to an acquisition, which was settled shortly before trial
+Ct.) – Defended beverage company against tortious interference claim relating to an acquisition, which was favorably settled shortly before trial

 • (Del.
 Ch.) – Obtained dismissal of claims for breach of fiduciary duty against directors, officers, and energy company that challenged a sale of the company to a third party